stolostron/acm-aap-aas-operations/tools/check-aap-metrics/README.md

 If you have no permission to access the AAP cluster, but the AAP cluster has been imported to the ACM, then we can use the policy to check the AAP metric.

-- update the policy `clusterSelector` to select your AAP cluster, for example, to check the AAP cluster `aks-aaprqnqwslvpqvqg-westus` metric:
+- update the policy `clusterSelector` to select your AAP cluster, for example, to check the AAP cluster `cicd-aap-aas-ansible-d-eastus` metric:

 ```
 ...